 - Mouse Phenotyping Services (gross and microscopic pathology, small animal imaging procedures)

-The Mouse Biology Program coordinates the activities of a number of campus resources to serve researchers using genetically altered mice as models of human disease, including cancer.
-Resources include the Murine Targeted Genomics Laboratory, the "M3" Barrier Facility and "J1" Importation Facility, the Center for Laboratory Animal Science, the Mutant Mouse Pathology Laboratory, the Comparative Pathology Laboratory, the Small Animal Imaging Facility, the Murine Genetic Analysis Laboratory, the Murine Molecular Constructs Laboratory, the Murine Behavioral Assessment Laboratory, and the Mutant Mouse Regional Resource Center.
+The Mouse Biology Shared Resource coordinates the activities of a number of campus resources to serve researchers using genetically altered mice as models for the study of cancer.
+These campus resources include the UC Davis Mouse Biology Program, the M3 Specific Pathogen Free (SPF) Barrier Facility, the Teaching and Research Animal Care Services, the Mutant Mouse Pathology Laboratory, the Comparative Pathology Laboratory, the Mutant Mouse Resource and Research Center, the Knock Out Mouse Project Repository, the Knockout Mouse Production and Phenotyping Project, and the Mouse Metabolic Phenotyping Center.

 NOTICE TO ALL PRINCIPAL INVESTIGATORS